Q-Adapter: Customizing Pre-trained LLMs to New Preferences with Forgetting Mitigation: Preliminaries

 \section{Preliminaries}

-In this section, we will first formalize the language generation task as a token-level Markov Decision Process (MDP)~\citep{mdp}, helping us to see how we can apply modern Reinforcement Learning (RL) approaches to natural language processing.
-We will then introduce some basics of RLHF, which will serve as the basis for the derivation of our method in \cref{sec:method}.
+In this section, we will first formalize the language generation task as a token-level Markov Decision Process (MDP)~\citep{mdp}, helping us to see how we can apply modern Reinforcement Learning (RL) approaches~\citep{ppo, sac} to natural language processing problems.
+Then, we will present some basics of Reinforcement Learning from Human Feedback (RLHF).
+Finally, we will give a concise introduction to residual Q-learning~\citep{residualq}, which will serve as a foundation for later derivation.